Nevllll/Nevllll/README.md

 - 👋 Hi, I’m @Neville
-- 👀 I’m interested in ...making myself some money
+- 👀 I’m interested in ...finding the key immortality
 - 🌱 I’m currently learning ...AWS
-- 📫 How to reach me ...nyangsi24@gamil.com
+- 📫 How to reach me ...nyangsi24@gmail.com
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 Word on the street is that I am a great chef👀